 A barrier preventing users from switching alternatives

 A switching cost is everything a customer gives up to move from one product to a competing one: the money, the effort, the relearning, the lost data, and the broken habits.
 It is the friction that keeps a customer in place after the original reason for choosing has faded.
-The concept carries a permanent tension.
-The same friction that protects a good business from churn can protect a bad one from accountability, and the line between earning loyalty and holding a customer hostage runs straight through it.

 The idea entered strategy through Michael Porter, who treated switching costs as one of the forces shaping industry competition and a barrier that protects incumbents.
 The rigorous economics came from Paul Klemperer, whose Markets with Consumer Switching Costs (Quarterly Journal of Economics, 1987) showed that even small switching costs can soften competition, because once customers are locked in, a market with switching costs can produce outcomesOutcomeStrategyA desired business or user outcomeView reference → that resemble collusion in a market without them.
 Firms compete hard up front to capture customers they can later exploit.